Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Speeding up the relaxation process

 where we used the fact that the permutation matrix simply rearranges the diagonal entries of the matrix $D$.
 The result in Eq.~\eqref{eq:0000010} holds for any permutation matrix ${P_{\pi}}$ (or even for a composition of permutation matrices).
-This approach is useful to eliminate all $d(d - 1)$ eigenmatrices with complex eigenvalues of the Liouvillean that can be triangularized under the unitary mapping ${\texttt{L}_s} = {U_1}{\texttt{L}'_s}{U_1^{\dagger}}$.
-In other words, such framework is not restricted to the eigenmatrix ${\texttt{L}_2}$, and is therefore robust enough to eliminate other excited modes that could hinder the exponential acceleration in the relaxation mechanism.
+This approach allows the elimination of all $d(d - 1)$ eigenmatrices associated with complex eigenvalues of the Liouvillian that can be triangularized under the unitary transformation ${\texttt{L}_s} = {U_1}{\texttt{L}'_s}{U_1^{\dagger}}$.
+In other words, the framework is not limited to the eigenmatrix ${\texttt{L}_2}$.
+Instead, it is sufficiently robust to suppress additional excited modes that could otherwise hinder the exponential acceleration of the relaxation dynamics.